About Us

 Executive Director

 Sebastian joined WEM in 2019 as Volunteer Program Director, was hired in 2020 as the Museum’s first paid full-time staff member and became Executive Director in 2022.
 He holds a MS in nonprofit management from Northeastern University and MSc in geology from Vanderbilt University.
-He is Past President of the West End Civic Association and Vice President of the Massachusetts History Alliance.
-He has previously served as a Director Ex-Officio of the West End Community Center.
+He represented The West End Museum on the Board of the West End Civic Association and serves as Vice President of the Massachusetts History Alliance, as well as serving on multiple Impact Advisory Groups in the West End.
+He has previously served as a President-Elect, President, and Past President of the West End Civic Association, and Director Ex-Officio of the West End Community Center.

 Before coming to the WEM, Sebastian was a geologist developing methods for the collection of multi-dimensional chemical data from minerals he collected in Yosemite National Park.
 He enjoys reading, drawing, collecting books about Boston, and tabletop roleplaying games.